NicPWNs/hamradiowallet.com/README.md

 # HAMRadioWallet.com

-> A web application that allows Amateur Radio operators to add their license credentials to Apple Wallet and Google Wallet.
+> A web application that allows Amateur Radio operators to add their license to Apple Wallet and Google Wallet.

 Built and maintained by [@NicPWNs](https://github.com/NicPWNs) / N1CPJ